A MySQL client on Unix can connect to the

 If the server is running on the local host, try using mysqladmin -h localhost variables to connect using the Unix socket file.
 Verify the TCP/IP port number that the server is configured to listen to (it is the value of the

-If you are running under Linux and Security-Enhanced Linux (SELinux) is enabled, make sure you have disabled SELinux protection for the
+If you are running under Linux and Security-Enhanced Linux (SELinux) is enabled, see Section 6.7, “SELinux”.

 When you're running a MySQL server on Windows with many